LiLabZhaohua/rRNADepletion/README.md

 These scripts were used in our manuscript:

-Gu, H., Sun, Y.H. and Li, X.Z., 2020.
-[Novel rRNA-depletion methods for total RNA sequencing and ribosome profiling developed for avian species](https://www.biorxiv.org/content/10.1101/2020.09.19.294595v1.abstract). bioRxiv.
+Gu, H., Sun, Y.H. and Li, X.Z., 2021.
+[Novel rRNA-depletion methods for total RNA sequencing and ribosome profiling developed for avian species](https://www.sciencedirect.com/science/article/pii/S0032579121003552).
+Poultry Science

 ## Usage